danchoi/soywiki/README.markdown

 * outliner-like capability with expand-command
 * operates on all POSIX systems (e.g. OS X, Linux, FreeBSD)

 SoyWiki builds on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, navigate, and refactor wiki content at the speed of thought.

-SoyWiki is good for tracking projects, contacts, ideas, and collecting research.
+SoyWiki is good for tracking projects, contacts, ideas, and collecting and organizing research.
 SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds the power of hyperlinks and automatic indexing.

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
 It takes full advantage of Vim's split windows.
-You can have SoyWiki open in multiple Vim windows, and edit an essay or paper in another.
+You can have SoyWiki open in multiple Vim windows, and draft an essay or paper in another.

-SoyWiki doesn't have a web interface yet.
-The main focus of SoyWiki at this stage is to help you organize knowledge and evolve it with minimal annoyance and distraction.

 ## Prerequisites